Archive for the ‘Introduction’ Category

 Other interesting articles that don’t specifically deal with exposure lessons can be found in the Index of Entries.

 Please feel free to ask questions and leave comments– I like getting reader feedback!
 If you’ve learned something from the site, let me know.
-And spread the word, since more readers make me a happy Patti.
+And please spread the word, since more readers make me a happy Patti.

 If you’re new here